Fazalmahm00d/directionsscraping/README.md

    - Python: A programming language used for implementing the backend logic and interacting with external services.
    - Flask: A lightweight web framework for Python, used for creating a RESTful API endpoint.
    - Selenium: A web testing framework used for automating browser actions and interacting with web elements.
-   - Beautiful Soup: A Python library used for parsing HTML content and extracting data.

 3. **Mapping and Routing Service:**
-   - Google Maps API: A mapping and routing service provided by Google, used for retrieving directions between two locations.
+   - Selenium Webdriver Scripting: A mapping and routing service provided by automating scripts Google Maps, used for retrieving directions between two locations.

 #Functionality
 The Chatbot Directions application provides the following functionality: